OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### Deployment

 Next, you can attempt an actual deployment.
-Two transactions will be sent onchain: the contract deployment and its activation.
+Two transactions will be sent on-chain: the contract deployment and its activation.

 ```shell
 cargo stylus deploy \